virtualgoodsdealer/virtualgoodsdealer-pages/_creators/bandmemes666.md

 donationlink:
 patreon:
 ---
 [@bandmemes666](https://www.instagram.com/bandmemes666) is musician and memer based in New York.
-When he's not playing or composing music, he's creating
+When he's not playing or composing music, he's creating hilariously relatable memes for his highly prolific, celebrity-endorsed Instagram meme page.